bezveza/WPF-IO-ControlModule/README.md

 The code behind is modular enough for additional external libraries to control real devices, wireless I/O modules, or instruments for industrial applications.
 You can also easily customize it or port it to other low level languages to work with any gadgets from your personal projects.

-To start off, you can start/close, control any running processes in your computer using your mobile device.
+You can start/close or control any processes in your computer using your mobile device.

 [](https://github.com/EdoLabWorks/xedo-imgs/blob/master/OverviewIOModule.png)